radityapujamurti/old-radityapujamurti.github.io/Antifragile/amcharts/plugins/dataloader/readme.md

 settings apply.

-## Adding custom headers to HTTP requests
+## Adding custom headers to https requests

-If you want to add additional headers to your data load HTTP requests, use "headers" array.
+If you want to add additional headers to your data load https requests, use "headers" array.
 Each header is an object with two keys: "key" and "value":

 ```